The Ultimate 10 Days In Italy Itinerary

 The basilica is the burial place of St. Peter and past popes.
 It houses the famous Bernini Baldachine altar and Michelangelo’s tragically beautiful Pieta.

-Continue higher to stand on the outside of the dome.
+I recommend booking a dome climb.
 This is where you have the iconic view of the Bernini-designed St. Peter’s Square and a panoramic view of Rome.

 4. Trastevere Neighborhood